quintel/documentation/docs/main/flexibility.md

 * Curtailment of renewable power production
 * Large-scale electricity storage: pumped hydro storage

-On this page, you can see the ETM charts that we have added to show how supply and demand compare on various timescales.
-For these comparisons we deliberately do not show the contributions of flexibility technologies such as those mentioned above.
-Our intention is to only show the baseload demand and inflexible supply, meaning the demand and supply that is independent of other technologies in the energy system.
-This way, you can see how large the mismatch between supply and demand, and therefore, the need for flexibility is.
-For a full overview of the exact definitions of inflexible supply and baseload demand see the section [Definitions of inflexible supply and baseload demand](#definitions-of-inflexible-supply-and-baseload-demand)
+For these comparisons the contributions of flexibility technologies such as those mentioned above are deliberately not shown.
+Only the baseload demand and inflexible supply is shown, meaning the demand and supply that is independent of other technologies in the energy system.
+In this way, you can see how large the mismatch between supply and demand is, and therefore, the need for flexibility solutions.
+For a full overview of the exact definitions of inflexible supply and baseload demand see the section [Definitions of inflexible supply and baseload demand](#definitions-of-inflexible-supply-and-baseload-demand).

-Once you have evaluated the need for flexibility in your scenario, we invite you to address this need by tuning the amount of flexible technologies you have installed in your scenario, for example in the [Excess electricity](https://pro.energytransitionmodel.com/scenario/flexibility/excess_electricity/order-of-flexibility-options).
-An overview of these technologies in the can be found on the [Excess electricity documentation](excess-electricity.md).
+Once you have evaluated the need for flexibility in your scenario, you can address this need by tuning the amount of flexible technologies you have installed in your scenario, for example in the ['Excess electricity'](https://pro.energytransitionmodel.com/scenario/flexibility/excess_electricity/order-of-flexibility-options) section in the ETM.
+An overview of these technologies can be found on the ['Excess electricity'](excess-electricity.md) infopage.

 ## Chart 1: Monthly supply and demand volumes